 for a grant?

-The Reser Family Foundation has two grant deadlines each year, February 1st and August 1st.
+The Reser Family Foundation has two responsive grant deadlines each year, February 1st and August 1st.
 These deadlines are for the Fast Track and Mid-Size programs.
 If you’ve reviewed our four Cornerstone giving areas and believe your organization might be a good fit for one of them, here’s what you need to know:

 The Mid-Size Grant Program serves requests from $12,500 to $50,000.
-It’s a two-stage grant process that begins with eligible organizations (whose operating budgets are $500,000 and over.) submitting a letter of intent (LOI) online.
+It’s a two-stage grant process that begins with eligible organizations (whose operating budgets are $500,000 and over.) submitting a letter of intent (LOI) form online.
 After a review, selected organizations are invited to provide a full grant proposal, and Foundation representatives may schedule a site visit.
-(Preview the application.)

-The Reser Family Foundation has two grant cycles each year for the Fast-Track Grant Program and the Mid-Size Grant Program.
+The Reser Family Foundation has two responsive grant cycles each year for the Fast-Track Grant Program and the Mid-Size Grant Program.

-Grant requests are due by February 1st and checks are distributed in July.
+Grant requests are due by February 1st and checks are distributed by June.

-Grant requests are due by August 1st and checks are distributed in December.
+Grant requests are due by August 1st and checks are distributed by December.

 We will consider only one grant request from the same organization in a twelve-month period.
 You need only be a good fit for one of our Cornerstones to re-apply.
 If funding has been approved multiple years in a row, we may ask that you wait to apply until the future.